-Marine physical (weather, waves, tides) affecting the operation and designs of marine structures focusing on design philosophy, design process, requirement and analysis (technical and econom-ics).
+This subject is focusing on the factors that affecting design and operations in maritime engineering design.
+The scope of the subject shall be focusing on design philosophy, design process, requirement and analysis.
 Students are required to select a topic, prepare a proposal, analysis, write reports and make presentations.
-Group project covering coastal and offshore structures (ship, offshore structure, marine infrastructure, marine components and systems.
+The design processes in this subject shall be within the scope of coastal and offshore structures (ship, offshore structure, marine infrastructure, marine components and systems).